Children’s Social Care privacy notice

 - prepare information for the courts as required

 - evaluate and quality assure the services we provide, and improve our policies on children’s social care.
 This will include seeking your feedback on the services you and your family have received

 - inform future service provision and the commissioning of services

 - analyse service provision and effectiveness, and model patterns of service involvement to support future service delivery planning (see the pupil Information privacy notice for more details)

-- undertake our statutory duties to refer families as required to local housing authorities to reduce homelessness
+- undertake our statutory duties to refer young people and families as required to local housing authorities to reduce homelessness

 - register your family at your local Open Access Children’s Centre/Youth Hub so that additional support can be accessed easily, if you have consented for us to do so

-- inform you about forthcoming events/activities in Children’s Centres or Youth Hubs that may be of interest to you, if you have consented for us to do so
+- inform you about forthcoming events/activities in Children’s Centres, Youth Hubs, or send you newsletters with information that may be of interest to you, if you have consented for us to do so

 How long your personal data will be kept

-We keep your information securely in line with the retention periods shown in the table, after which it is archived or securely destroyed, unless we are required by legal reasons to retain records for longer than the stated retention period.
+We keep your information securely in line with the retention periods shown below, after which time it is made inaccessible to system users or securely destroyed, unless we are required by legal reasons to retain records for longer than the stated retention period.